 pages for PLOrk and CCRMA projects).

 And so here I am.
-My most recent musical adventure took me to film scoring for the first time, for the short cartoon, Marshmallow Stew
+My most recent musical adventure took me to film scoring for the first time, for the short cartoon series, Marshmallow Stew

 .
 On the performance front, I had a wonderful concert with the South Bay Philharmonic